Cofree Com-PreLie algebras: Free Com-PreLie algebras and quotients

-\begin{prop} Let $J$ be the Com-PreLie ideal of $CP(\D)$ generated by the elements $\tdun{$d$} \bullet (F_1\times F_2)- \tdun{$d$}\bullet (F_1\cdot F_2)$, with $d\in \D$ and $F_1,F_2 \in \PT(\D)$. \begin{enumerate} \item Let $T$ and $T'$ be two elements of $\PT(\D)$ which are equal as decorated rooted forests.
+with $d\in \D$ and $F_1,F_2 \in \PT(\D)$. \begin{enumerate} \item Let $T$ and $T'$ be two elements of $\PT(\D)$ which are equal as decorated rooted forests.
 Then $T+J=T'+J$.
 Consequently, if $F$ is a decorated rooted forest, the element $T'+I$ does not depend of the choice of $T'\in \UPT(\D)$ such that $T'=F$ as a decorated rooted forest.
-This element is identified with $F$. \item The set of decorated rooted forests is a basis of $UCP(\D)/J$. \end{enumerate} $CP(\D)/J$ is then, as an algebra, identified with the Connes-Kreimer algebra $H_{CK}^{\D}$ of decorated rooted trees \cite{Connes,Kreimer}, which is in this way a unitary Com-PreLie algebra.\end{prop}
+This element is identified with $F$. \item The set of decorated rooted forests is a basis of $\UCP(\D)/J$. \end{enumerate} $\CP(\D)/J$ is then, as an algebra, identified with the Connes-Kreimer algebra $H_{\CK}^{\D}$ of decorated rooted trees \cite{Connes98}, which is in this way a unitary Com-PreLie algebra.\end{prop}

-\begin{proof} 1. \textit{First step.} Let us show that for any $x_1,\ldots,x_n \in UCP(\D)$, $\tdun{$d$}\bullet (x_1 \times \ldots \times x_n)+J=\tdun{$d$}\bullet (x_1\cdot \ldots \cdot x_n)+J$ by induction on $n$.
+\begin{proof} 1. \textit{First step.} Let us show that for any $x_1,\ldots,x_n \in \UCP(\D)$, $\tdun{$d$}\bullet (x_1 \times \ldots \times x_n)+J=\tdun{$d$}\bullet (x_1\cdot \ldots \cdot x_n)+J$ by induction on $n$.
 It is obvious if $n=1$, and it comes from the definition of $J$ if $n=2$.
 Let us assume the result at rank $n-1$.

 So the result holds for all $n$. \\

 \textit{Second step.} Let $F,G \in \PT(\D)$, such that the underlying rooted decorated forests are equal.
 Let us prove that $F+J=G+J$ by induction on $n=|F|=|G|$.
 If $n=0$, $F=G=1$ and it is obvious.
 If $n=1$, $F=G=\tdun{$d$}$ and it is obvious.
 Let us assume the result at all ranks $<n$.